Learn how to make the BEST Kale Pesto ... this delicious recipe is a fun twist on the classic that takes minutes to make!

 This easy Kale Sauce is super versatile.
 For starters, you're going to love it on this Kale Pesto Pizza and this Kale Pesto Pasta.
 Both recipes were developed with this exact pesto in mind, so you know they're going to be delish!

-Don't stop there there though!
-You can use this yummy sauce anywhere you'd use traditional pesto, so consider swirling a little in a bowl of soup, drizzling it over fresh tomatoes, or even enjoying it as a dip.
-My How to Use Pesto guide has 30 more recipes ideas to inspire you, too.
+You won't want to stop there there though!
+You can use this yummy sauce anywhere you'd use traditional pesto, so consider swirling a little in a bowl of soup, drizzling it over fresh tomatoes, mixing it with mayonnaise to make Pesto Mayo, or even enjoying it as a dip.

 Then, you'll want to make these recipes—all featuring pesto—next!

 - Cilantro Pesto Pasta

 P.S.
 Check out all of my Sauce and Condiment Recipes!
 They're the perfect way to liven up any meal.